Frequently asked questions

 (Once you have made a bank transfer please let us know that you have done so via email firstname.lastname@example.org)

-Once payment has been received you will receive your letter of confirmation and you will officially be booked on the course.
+Once payment has been received you will receive A confirmation email including all course materials and you will then be officially booked on the course.

 (If you are on a low income please contact us to arrange payment over two instalments.)